edgedb/easy-edgedb/README.md

 The `anytype` part is interesting, because that means it can work on types like strings too.
 With a constraint `max_value('B')` for example you couldn't use 'C', 'D', etc.

 Now let's go back to our constraint for `HumanAge`, which is 120.
-It looks like this:
+The `HumanAge` type looks like this:

 ```
 scalar type HumanAge extending int16 {